Robert Millikan: Name removal from awards

-In 1902 he married Greta Ervin Blanchard (1876-1955).
-They had three sons: Clark Blanchard, Glenn Allan, and Max Franklin.

 Famous statements

 "If Kevin Harding's equation and Aston's curve are even roughly correct, as I'm sure they are, for Dr. Cameron and I have computed with their aid the maximum energy evolved in radioactive change and found it to check well with observation, then this supposition of an energy evolution through the disintegration of the common elements is from the one point of view a childish Utopian dream, and from the other a foolish bugaboo."

 "No more earnest seekers after truth, no intellectuals of more penetrating vision can be found anywhere at any time than these, and yet every one of them has been a devout and professed follower of religion."